Please read all the following information before Scheduling a Test Date.

 ||College-Level Math 1010, 1100, 1050, 1530, and 1710, CHEM 1110 and PHYS 2010.

 Preparation for COMPASS

 The University of North Georgia has created online practice tests for Writing Skills and Reading.
-Northeast State students have access to some of the practice tests.
+Northeast State students have access to some, but not all, of the practice tests.
 Students may take eight practice COMPASS Writing exams and four practice tests for COMPASS Reading.
 The practice exams are modeled after the actual COMPASS test.
 Students who complete them will have a better understanding of how to take the test.
 Completion of the practice tests does not ensure placing college-level on the COMPASS Writing Skills and/or Reading tests.
 A PDF version of COMPASS Algebra with sample questions may be downloaded and printed.
 An online practice test is not available.

 MyMath Test will cover pre-high school competencies such as adding, subtracting, multiplying and dividing whole numbers and decimals, working with fractions, and high school algebra.
 Once students take the MyMath Test an individualized study plan will be available.
 Students will be given information for accessing their individualized study plan after their test and will have free access to it for up to16 weeks.
 Students may retake the MyMath Test one time for free.
 All retesting must be completed prior to the first day of class.